MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/api/v1/reference-start-stop-environments.md

 [!include [banner](../../../includes/banner.md)]

-You can start and stop environments through Microsoft Dynamics Lifecycle Services (LCS) via the Database Movement application programming interface (API).
+You can start and stop environments through Microsoft Dynamics Lifecycle Services (LCS) via the Database Movement API.
 Using these APIs will ensure the LCS environment status is synced with the actual environment.

 Note that the same validation rules from the details page in LCS apply to the API.